sebdah/scrapy-mongodb/README.md

         ...
     }

 The timestamp is in UTC.

-To change the format of the timestamp set a `MONGODB_TIMESTAMP_KEY` string value:
+To change the key name for the timestamp, use `MONGODB_TIMESTAMP_KEY`:

     MONGODB_TIMESTAMP_KEY = 'created'